ShenhanQian/mdv/README.md

 Navigate an arbitrary number of levels of folders and files.
 Current supporte file types:
 - images: jpg (jpeg), png
-- meshes: obj, glb
+- meshes: obj, glb, ply

 More file types to support:
-- point clouds (ply)
 - videos
+- point cloud sequence

 More functionalities to come:
 - zoomin/out for images
-- point cloud sequence

 ## Installation